-The 3G Artificial Grass Pitch (AGP) design achieves a maintained average illuminance value of 226 Lux with 0.61 uniformity in accordance with lighting requirements for varying types of play.
+The 3G Artificial Grass Pitch (AGP) design achieves a maintained average illuminance value of 226 Lux with a 0.70 uniformity in accordance The Football Association (FA) (FIFA Class II) lighting requirements for varying types of play.

 The maintained illuminance values are calculated using a maintenance factor of 0.80.
 This takes into account light losses due to dirt accumulation on the floodlight front glass and lamp lumen depreciation, ensuring that the minimum requirements for safe play are achieved.